Best Homeschool Withdrawal Approach for RCMP and Government Workers Posted to Nunavut

 The $1,000 Reimbursement Strategy

-Registered homeschool families in Nunavut can claim up to $1,000/year for approved educational expenses.
+Approved and registered families in Nunavut may receive reimbursement of up to $1,000 per academic year for approved educational expenses.
 For temporary-posting families shipping curriculum materials by air freight, this reimbursement is significant.

-Eligible expenses include textbooks, curriculum materials, registration fees for distance learning programs, and required educational equipment.
-Key exclusions: furniture, protective wear, hunting equipment, internet fees, and animal husbandry supplies.
+Eligible expenses include textbooks, curriculum materials, registration fees for authorized distance learning programs, and required educational equipment.
+Supported exclusions include furniture, storage containers, backpacks, protective wear/uniforms/costumes, RCM exams, animal husbandry, and weapons/hunting.
+Confirm treatment of any other expense with the DEA.

 The reimbursement is administered through your local DEA.
 You carry the upfront cost and submit receipts.
 Items must align with what's listed in your approved EPP — so plan your purchases before submitting your plan.